 Since mono is spread in saliva, avoid eating or drinking from the same glasses, dishes, or utensils of friends or strangers.
 Do not share personal items or smoking/vaping products (we advise everyone not to smoke/vape).
 Wash hands regularly, especially before eating.
 Avoid sick people.
 There is no medication or vaccine to prevent mono.

-Mono can usually be diagnosed by an IU Health Center medical provider with an examination and a rapid blood test in the IU Health Center Laboratory.
+Mono can usually be diagnosed by an Student Health Center medical provider with an examination and a rapid blood test in the Student Health Center Laboratory.
 Occasionally, the test can be negative early in the illness, even if symptoms are suspicious for mono, and a follow up test several days to a week later may be required to confirm the diagnosis of mono.
 A small percentage of people with mono continue to test negative.

 Mono is a virus, so there is no cure for it.
 Acute symptoms of mono can last 7–14 days or longer and improvement is gradual.
 Antiviral and antibiotic medications do not help.
 Antibiotics are only used to treat bacterial infections.
 Taking some antibiotics with mono can cause a rash.

 Treatment consists of self-care and these things can make you feel better:

 - Get plenty of rest.

 - Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin, etc.) for fever or pain.
 Taking more acetaminophen (Tylenol) than recommended can cause liver damage.
 Thus it is important to closely follow the dosing instructions or the health care provider’s instructions to safely take this medication.
 Check all medications for acetaminophen because it is often combined with other ingredients in multi-symptom medications.
 Ibuprofen will help more with inflammation and throad swelling.